End-to-End Entity Detection with Proposer and Regressor: Experiments

 We explore the effect of kernel sizes in the pyramid and report the results in Table \ref{kernel_sizes}.
 We tested different layers of the pyramid and various combinations of kernel sizes.
 All models are trained with $5$ epochs, with the number of heads and layers equal to $8$ and $3$.

-The model reaches satisfactory performance when kernel sizes equals $[2,2]$ or $[2,2,2]$.
-We believe that this is because under the settings, the entities of different lengths are almost covered and the expected length of the outputted entity from the model is close to the average length of the entity in the datasets.
+The model reaches satisfactory performance when kernel sizes equal $[2,2]$ or $[2,2,2]$.
+In our opinion, this is due to the fact that under these settings' entities of various lengths are mostly covered, which allows query vectors to integrate the semantic information of tokens surrounding the proposal for more precise localization.
+Additionally, the length of the proposals under these kernel settings is close to the average length of entities in the dataset, which diminishes the difficulties of model training.

 In addition, we observe that the model outperforms its kernel size of $[2,2,2,2]$ even when the kernel size is $[]$.
 We believe that the cause of this phenomenon is twofold.
 On the one hand, different kernel sizes lead to different expected lengths of proposals, and the model will achieve better performance when the expected length of proposals is close to the average entity length.
-When the kernel size $[]$ is, its expected length is $1$, which is closer to the average length of entities in the dataset than when the kernel size is $[2,2,2,2]$.
-On the other hand, with a kernel size of $[2,2,2,2]$, the feature pyramid has more layers, and the network is deep than when the kernel size is $[]$, which can lead to a relatively more difficult training of the model and slower convergence.
+When the kernel size is $[]$, there is no convolution kernel in the proposer module, which means all the proposals will be length $1$.
+So, the expected length of the proposals will be $1$, which is closer to the average length of entities in the dataset than when the kernel size is $[2,2,2,2]$.
+On the other hand, with a kernel size of $[2,2,2,2]$, the feature pyramid has more layers, and the network is deep than when the kernel size is $[]$, which can lead to a relatively more difficult training of the model.